Talking Points

 To submit a manuscript, register as an author at our online manuscript submission system, Editorial Manager, and then follow the steps to submit your article.
 Manuscripts are accepted at any time.

 Questions?
-Contact editors Patricia C. Paugh and Sherry Sanden at talkingpoints@ncte.org.
+Contact the editors at talkingpoints@ncte.org.

-Classroom Voices (ongoing feature)
+Classroom Voices (Ongoing Feature)

 Note: For all pieces, please rely on the Whole Language Beliefs (http://www2.ncte.org/groups/wlu/beliefs/) to demonstrate how your work draws on and contributes to whole language principles and teaching practices.